SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 Cloudflare Logpush supports pushing logs directly to Sumo Logic via the Cloudflare dashboard or via API.
 Cloudflare can send logs to a Hosted Collector with HTTP Logs and Metrics as the source.
 Once you have set up a collector, you simply provide the HTTP Source Address (a unique URL) to which logs can be posted.

 Ensure Log Share permissions are enabled in Cloudflare before attempting to read or configure a Logpush job.
-For more information refer to the Roles section in  Cloudflare.
+For more information, refer to the [Roles](https://developers.cloudflare.com/fundamentals/account-and-billing/members/roles/#roles) section in  Cloudflare documentation.

 ### Configure a Hosted Collector